Jordan McGhee: 2021–22 season

+2022–23 season

 McGhee would miss the start of the 2022–23 season with an Achilles injury.
 He would make his first appearance of the season on 20 August 2022, coming off the bench away to Greenock Morton.
 During the season he would once again be used largely as a midfielder by new manager Gary Bowyer.
 McGhee would mark his 100th appearance for Dundee with a clean sheet in an away victory over Hamilton Academical.
+McGhee would have a successful season in midfield, but after an injury late in a win against Raith Rovers in April 2023, McGhee would be out for the rest of the season with knee ligament damage.
+McGhee would lift silverware at the end of the season as Dundee would win the Scottish Championship title on the last day away to Queens Park.

+2023–24 season

+On 10 June 2023, Dundee announced that McGhee had signed a new two-year deal with the club, keeping him there until the summer of 2025.
+McGhee played his 150th game with the Dark Blues on 23 January 2024, in a comfortable away win over Livingston.
+Under Tony Docherty, McGhee played largely at centre back in a back 3 early on before cementing a role at right wing back, and bagged a trio of goals early on in 2024, including a late winner against local rivals St Johnstone.
+McGhee's purple patch was stopped by a calf injury sidelining him for several weeks, before returning off the bench in another win over St Johnstone.

+2024–25 season

+Returning to his traditional place at centre back, McGhee scored his first goal of the season on 17 August 2024 in a dominant League Cup knockout victory over Airdrieonians.
+After being out with an injury, McGhee returned to playing in November, and came off the bench on his return to score in Dundee's comeback victory over Kilmarnock.
+On 16 March 2025, McGhee scored two goals against Dundee United in Dundee's first derby victory at Tannadice in over twenty years.
+At the end of the season, after BBC Sport reported in January 2025 that McGhee had signed a pre-contract agreement with fellow Scottish Premiership side Motherwell, Dundee confirmed that McGhee was leaving the club under freedom of contract.

+Motherwell

+On 2 June 2025, Motherwell officially announced the signing of McGhee on a two-year deal.

 International career

 McGhee earned caps at under-15, under-16 and under-18 level before earning a call up to the Scotland under-21 squad aged just 17 after some impressive performances for Hearts.

 After establishing himself as a regular at centre back alongside Stuart Findlay, he captained the Scotland under-21 side for the first time in a friendly against Switzerland on 18 November 2014 which ended in a 1–1 draw.